 So, let’s start 🙂

 - Take a deep Breath Yes, starting a new story (or novel) can be intimidating, but just take a deep breath and relax.
 Remember that this is what you really want to do.
-Start by writing what ever pops to your mind and I mean, what ever.
+Start by writing whatever pops into your mind and I mean, whatever.
 It can be a word, a paragraph, anything goes.
 Tomorrow or a few days later try again.
 When I was a kid I wrote a 3 paragraphs story (with drawings) of a monster that’s trying to kill a dragon and a little girl saved the dragon.
-We think, we imagine and we dream.
-What ever you write is perfect and good and no one has to look at it.
+We think we imagine and we dream.
+Whatever you write is perfect and good and no one has to look at it.
 You will get better over time, but you must start somewhere.

 - Be yourself Don’t write for someone else.
 Write about the things you would love to read and that genuinely interest you.
 Readers will know the difference immediately.